shakeel-faiz/FF/19-Jun/06-rmd.md

 ## How to open an RMD file?

-Typically, you should open an RMD file in RStudio, as it supports RMD syntax and can actually execute the code contained within an RMD file.
-By opening an RMD file in a compatible text editor or IDE, you can conveniently work with the file, modify its contents, execute the R code chunks, and generate desired output or reports based on embedded code and Markdown text.
+Typically you should open RMD file in RStudio, as it supports RMD syntax and can actually execute code contained within RMD file.
+By opening RMD file in compatible text editor or IDE, you can easily work with file, modify its contents, execute R code chunks and generate desired output or reports based on embedded code and Markdown text.

-If your intention is solely to view the contents of an RMD file, you can open it using any text editor.
+If your intention is solely to view contents of RMD file, you can open it using any text editor.